The Netherlands is part of the European Union. Within the EU, the General Data Protection Regulation (GDPR) is enforced.

 Most of this data is not allowed to leave the European Union.
 In some cases even the home country.

-80% of respondents to a survey (CIONET and Cegeka) said that they are legally obliged to store their data within the European Union.
+80% of respondents to a survey (sources: CIONET and Cegeka) said that they are legally obliged to store their data within the European Union.

 Accessing this data from outside the European Union is considered as moving data outside the EU!

 Research by “Autoriteit Persoonsgegevens” (Personal Data Authority) shows that 94% of the population is concerned about the protection of their personal data.
 Compared to citizens of other European countries, citizens of the Netherlands score above average on (43%) awareness of their rights.

 During a first meeting with a prospect you should expect that this topic will be discussed.
 In addition to preparing a presentation on services offered, it is imperative to address the GDPR issue.
 This will give your prospect confidence that you are aware of the regulations and that you are complying with them.